 Estimates and Uncertainties - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Estimates are used in determining, among other items, trade incentives, share-based compensation and useful lives for long-lived assets.
 Actual results, as determined at a later date, could differ from those estimates.